How to Become a Crisis Nurse

 Pay for these positions is often non-negotiable and cannot be matched by other companies.
 Most travel nurse agencies that handle these contracts suggest to not shop around.
 Sometimes the pay will be slightly different, but often the pay for nurses in a specific city will generally be the same.

 Industry experts suggest that crisis pay rates can be anywhere from 10% to 100% higher than normal travel nurse pay at the same hospital and even more than staff nursing positions.

 These positions often do not include benefits because they are for a finite amount of time and with very strict start dates and end dates.
 Crisis contracts cannot typically be extended.

-Part Three How Do You Become a Crisis Nurse?
+How to Become a Crisis Nurse

 To start working as a crisis nurse, you’ll want to complete the following steps.